The Peasall Sisters

-The Peasall Sisters are a country harmony group formed by three of the six Peasall siblings.
+The Peasall Sisters were a country harmony group formed by three of the six Peasall siblings.
 They are best known for their singing in the 2000 film O Brother, Where Art Thou?.

 Biography

 The six Peasall siblings were born and raised in White House, Tennessee.
 Group members include Sarah (alto voice, guitar), Hannah (soprano voice, mandolin), and Leah (mezzo-soprano voice, violin).

 Film participation

 In the 2000 film O Brother, Where Art Thou?, they provided the singing voices for Ulysses Everett McGill's (George Clooney) daughters, the Wharvey Girls.
 They sang "In the Highways" and "Angel Band".

 The Peasall Sisters – Family Harmony DVD was released in 2006, and shows the sisters with their family and singing.

 For the soundtrack of the 2010 film True Grit, the sisters contribute their version of Mosie Lister's gospel song "Where No One Stands Alone".

 Appearances

 As part of the Down from the Mountain tour, the sisters performed at the Radio City Music Hall and Carnegie Hall.
 They have also appeared at the Grand Ole Opry.